SLUVisLab/sorghum_snp_prediction/README.md

 ## Dataset Quick Start Guide
 ### Download Sampled Dataset

-To quickly get started with the sampled dataset, follow these steps:
+To quickly get started with the sample dataset, follow these steps:

 1. **Clone the Repository:**